12 IKC Social Programme

 Farewell Dinner: “Bush Flying Bash”

-To conclude our celebrations of 30 years of Diamonds in Canada, we acknowledge the key role of bush flying in the exploration for diamonds, especially in the adverse conditions of the Canadian North.
+To conclude our celebrations of 30 Years of Diamonds in Canada we, along with the 12 IKC mascot Tindi, acknowledge the key role of bush flying in the exploration for diamonds, especially in the adverse conditions of the Canadian North.
 The first real use of bush flying was in 1919, more than one hundred years ago and it transformed the North.
 This vast region’s innumerable lakes and rivers provided landing areas for water-based aircraft in summer and ski-equipped aircraft in winter, which in turn allowed the extensive use of helicopters.
-The Farewell Dinner will be held in a hangar at the Yellowknife Airport, courtesy of Acasta Heliflight, one of the companies providing specialized services to the diamond industry.
-In this venue attendees will feel like true Northern Canadian aviators.
+Acasta Heliflight is one of the companies providing specialized services to the diamond industry.
+This is the perfect occasion to wear your 12 IKC Tindi T-Shirt (available for purchase at the Registration Desk)!